 What’s Happening

-Our NEW farm store is now OPEN daily.
+Our farm store is OPEN daily.
 Come by for all your creamery favorites, some of our favorite items from folks we appreciate, farm-made products, household gifts, and treats.
-Fresh sourdough bread is available on Wednesdays; come early for it.
+Fresh sourdough bread is available on Wednesdays; it arrives around 1:30 pm.
+Our store operates on an honor system, accepting both PayPal and Venmo.
+Cash and checks go in the slot on the wooden table.

 We hope to see you soon.